 The second stage of the ropeway, which has 36 cabins and 18 towers, takes skiers to a height of 3,747 m on Kongdoori Mountain, a shoulder of nearby Afarwat Peak (4,200 m or13, 780 ft).
 The second stage was completed in a record time of about two years at a cost of 180,000,000 Indian Rupees and opened on May 28, 2005.
 The French company had also built the first phase of the gondola project, connecting Gulmarg to Kongdoori, in 1998.

 When we reached the Gondola office it had not opened however and a few tourists had already queued up.
-It would be necessary to say here the unless you’ve got reserved the Gondola tickets online a minimum of a month in advance, you’d got to depend on the local guides to get tickets or stand in the queue for an extended time.
-This arrangement isn’t official however everybody turns a blind eye to that because the entire region is totally traveler dependent.
-In our case, we’ve got booked a ticket online, however, Abdul organized boarding card inside 10 minutes for us with Rs.
+It would be necessary to say here the unless you had got reserved the Gondola tickets online a minimum of a month in advance, you’d got to depend on the local guides to get tickets or stand in the queue for an extended time.
+This arrangement isn’t official however everybody turned a blind eye to that because the entire region is totally traveler dependent.
+In our case, we had booked a ticket online, however, Abdul organized boarding card inside 10 minutes for us with Rs.
 400 extra.

 HOW CAN YOU GET GULMARG GONDOLA TICKET EASILY

-Here are some tips I gathered online on however you’ll better manage your gondola ticketing situation if you’re traveling personally (not with any tour teams or guides):
+Here are some tips I gathered online/offline on however you’ll better manage your gondola ticketing situation if you’re traveling personally (not with any tour teams or guides):

 2. Once booking online, buy tickets for all 2 phases or up to the phase you want to go to.
 There is a component of risk there as you’ll have to be compelled to forfeit your tickets within the event that the gondola ride for any of the phases is canceled.